nus-cs2103-AY1718S1/addressbook-level4/collated/main/Jemereny.md

 public class Picture {

     public static final String MESSAGE_PROFILEPICTURE_CONSTRAINTS =
-            "There should be a valid location to the picture, the picture must be a .png "
+            "There should be a valid location to the picture, the picture must be a .png ";
-                    + "and the size is 512KB or less";
     public static final String MESSAGE_PROFILEPICTURE_ERROR =
             "Error copying file.";